THE SH1971 BLOG

 These activities are fantastic for your heart and fascia, but your body now asks a different question: “Is this movement challenging enough to keep this tissue?”

-When it comes to walking, a weighted vest changes the answer from "no" to "yes."
+When it comes to walking, this silly little simple device - a weighted vest - changes that answer from "no" to "yes."

 What a Weighted Vest Actually Does

-The tissues most affected in midlife are the exact ones load protects:
+And this matters for women in midlife because the tissues most affected in midlife are the exact ones load (e.g., weight bearing movement) protects:

 Bone density